 I think one surprise was when Meant To Be went platinum, it just showed me that there is a lot of potential in India but it just hasn’t been tapped into yet.
 There are a lot of talented people in India, they just need a platform.
 Another thing that surprised me was that the music industry is literally all about streams, getting fans, making yourself relatable – with some part of yourself at least – and the biggest concern with that is managing to be yourself.
 There’s so much emphasis on that.
-On a daily basis you learn so much from different producers and songwriters and you also realise you need the right people around you who believe in you as much as you, and who can support you emotionally, because at the end of the day we’re all human.
-Another aspect that surprised me is that because you’re in it for the long run, you realise there’s certain songs that hit high and certain that won’t, and that’s ok.
+On a daily basis you learn so much from different producers and songwriters and you also realise you need the right people around you, who believe in you as much as you do, and who can support you emotionally because at the end of the day we’re all human.
+Another aspect that surprised me is that because you’re in it for the long run, you realise there are certain songs that hit high and certain that won’t, and that’s ok.
 You keep going.

 What’s it really like to shoot a music video?

 It’s amazing!
 I like being involved right from scratch.
-I give complete creative freedom to the director because that’s how it’s suppose to be, they’re the ones who know what to do.
+I give complete creative freedom to the director because that’s how it’s supposed to be, they’re the ones who know what to do.
 You do have to trust that, but I like to feel involved and inspired by the treatment of the video, so there’s a part of me the has to relate.
 The next part is that I love being on set and performing!
 Meant To Be is more performance oriented, but Hold On is more about the character of this girl who I didn’t relate to as a person but more as a situation.
-Funnily, off set, I’m really different when I’m just chilling out with my friends.
+Funnily, off set I’m really different when I’m just chilling out with my friends.
 Both sides are me, and you realise it’s simply different.